 The largest resort on the island now stretches 4 continuous miles and centres around 3 beaches of golden sand.
 At its centre is the main beach, Playa Grande, backed by a promenade offering everything you could possibly need on your holiday.
 This main strip has souvenir shops, restaurants and bars overlooking the sea, mini markets and plenty of outlets for booking excursions and watersports.
 One end of the strip concludes in the Old Town and Harbour, which has its own small beach, Playa Chica, popular with snorkellers.
 This section of the resort is home to some atmospheric restaurants with great seafood options and views of the boats.At the opposite end is the largest of the 3 beaches, Playa Pocillos, much loved by windsurfers.
 After dark, the resort may be better suited to young people, but Puerto del Carmen also has a lot to offer to families, from animal parks to watersports and go-karting.

 The Old Town has some great shops to browse for souvenirs.
-It’s also home to the Biosfera shopping centre, a smart open air venue with shops spread over 4 floors.
+It’s also home to the Biosfera Shopping Centre, a smart open air venue with shops spread over 4 floors.
 A shopper’s delight, it has popular high street brands, souvenir shops a well as a mini market.
-The main strip, Avenida de las Playas, is littered with a broad range of shops offering everything from sunglasses to inflatables.
+The main strip, Avenida de las Playas, has a broad range of shops offering everything from sunglasses to inflatables.
 On Fridays you’ll find a local market by the Old Town Harbour offering crafts and fresh produce.

-From traditional to classic British fare, you’ll find a wealth of options along the busy main strip.
+As well as traditional tapas bars, you'll find a range of International options along the busy main strip.
 If you’re craving fresh seafood, head to the Old Town Harbour, where you can enjoy catch of the day accompanied by wine produced on the island.
 There are plenty of bars and clubs that stay open late, especially on the strip.
 You’ll find karaoke bars, live music and a couple of beach clubs within the resort.

 Playa Grande Beach is at the heart of the resort and stretches just under a mile.
 Backed by the many bars and restaurants of the strip, this wide, sandy beach has calm waters and plenty of parasols and sunbeds available to hire.
 Playa Pocillos is at the eastern end of the resort, and is a long, open stretch of sand popular with windsurfers.
 If you’re around the harbour, there is a small beach known as Playa Chica.